drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Elementary Electrostatic Interactions

-Examples of electrostatic interactions found in X-ray complexes between various amino acids and ligands are presented here.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/elementary-electrostatic-interactions-f995d440'><i class='fa fa-play' aria-hidden='true'></i></button>Examples of electrostatic interactions found in X-ray complexes between various amino acids and ligands are presented here.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer